-The DR-CAFTA would grant non-discriminatory rights to bid on contracts from Central American ministries, agencies, and departments, with the exception of "lowvalue contracts" and other exceptions.
-It would also call for procurement procedures to be transparent and fair, including clear advance notices of purchases and effective review.
+The CAFTA-DR grants non-discriminatory rights to bid on contracts from Central American ministries, agencies, and departments, with the exception of "low-value contracts" and other exceptions.
+It also calls for procurement procedures to be transparent and fair, including clear advance notices of purchases and effective review.
 Specific schedules detailing exceptions and limitations were written by each country, covering such diverse issues as the sale of firearms to supplying school lunch programs.
-In addition, each country provided a list of subnational governments (e.g. states and municipalities) that would adhere to the GP provisions.
-The DR-CAFTA would also make clear that bribery is a criminal offense under the laws of all countries.
-In general, the provisions are supported by U.S. businesses interested in doing or expanding opportunities in the region.51
+In addition, each country provided a list of subnational governments (e.g. states and municipalities) that agree to adhere to the government procurement provisions.
+The CAFTA-DR also makes clear that bribery is a criminal offense under the laws of all countries.
+In general, the provisions are supported by U.S. businesses interested in doing or expanding opportunities in the region.52

 All Central American countries are revising, or have revised, their intellectual property rights (IPR) laws and are closing in on complying with the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 That said, all countries are subject to criticism for falling short of either clarifying or enforcing penalties for noncompliance and in some cases have simply not adopted reforms that many U.S. industries (e.g., sound and video recordings, pharmaceuticals, book publishing, computer software) consider necessary to protect their intellectual property.
-Piracy, incomplete or inadequate legal protection, and enforcement capacity remain problems and ongoing concerns exist across the range of IPR issues of patents, trademarks, and copyrights, covering print, electronic, and other media.52
+Piracy, incomplete or inadequate legal protection, and enforcement capacity remain problems and ongoing concerns exist across the range of IPR issues of patents, trademarks, and copyrights, covering print, electronic, and other media.53